 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The Off-stream acts as the primary lifeblood for Lake King William, making it a cornerstone of the Tasmania network.
-Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Lake King William.

 Agriculture in the surrounding areas of Tasmania depends heavily on the water security provided by Lake King William.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 539 GL storage, regional farming would face extreme volatility.